The Global Energy Crisis

 Consider the implications of the following facts;

-Earth.
-Yet Earth does not come with an operating manual and we need to look to science
+does not come with an operating manual.
+We humans need to look to science

 to create one.

-The new era of limited and expensive energy will be very difficult for everyone on
+The coming era of limited and expensive energy will be very difficult for

 How to use this site

 This is a large site and there are many links.
 The navigation buttons can take you everywhere.
 But there is another way.
 You can use Google to search this website.
-Try searching for LNG Ships or Limbaugh.
+Try searching for Deepwater Horizon or TAPS.